cjspiegs/Pyromania.Fiery_death/README.md

      - *scripts* = contains pieces of scripts useful in analyses, generally integrated into Rmd

 ## Metadata
-Important data files to generate maps, figures, and run models can be foudn in the *data folder*.
+Important data files to generate figures, tables, and run models can be found in the *data folder*.